-There is no cure for lupus, but treatment can help manage it.
+There is no known cure for lupus, but treatment can help manage it.
 You may work with a rheumatologist.
-This is a doctor who specializes in lupus, arthritis and other related diseases.
-You may also work with other kinds of doctors.
+This health care provider specializes in lupus, arthritis and other related diseases.
+You may also work with other kinds of health care providers.
 These include specialists in kidney disease, blood disorders, immune disorders and heart problems.
-You may also meet with a social worker to help you and your child manage your treatment plan.
-The goals of treatment include treating symptoms, preventing flare-ups of lupus, and helping reduce damage to the body.
+You may also meet with a social worker to help you manage your treatment plan.
+The goals of treatment include treating symptoms, preventing flare-ups of lupus and helping reduce damage to the body.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 These can be used to help relieve swelling, pain and fever.